 The Limited Company legal entity requires a minimum of 3 directors required to take care of the administration and governance of the company.

-As is the case with Limited Company legal entities in the Dominican Republic, Branches are an excellent option for larger foreign multinational companies.
+As is the case with Limited Companies in the Dominican Republic, Branches are an excellent option for larger foreign multinational companies.
 This option has benefits in terms of reputation, banking, and engaging with thirds parties.
 It is also a preferable choice if the intent is to engage with local public entities directly or via tenders.

 A Branch in the Dominican Republic needs to have in place at least 1 individual (national or foreign) to act as its representative in the country.

-Find the right legal entity in the Dominican Republic for your business
+Find the right type of company in the Dominican Republic for your business

 Company incorporation in the Dominican Republic market brings business many advantages.
 However, finding the right legal entity in another country can be very challenging.